UdaraAlwis/DotNET-Learn/rest-api-course/README.md

 I followed along with the course instructor, implementing each feature step-by-step.
 At the same time, I made sure to take notes and note down important code snippets for future reference.
 I hope this documentation will be helpful for others looking to learn about building REST APIs with ASP.NET Core.

-I highly recommend this course to anyone interested in backend development with .NET, it provides a solid foundation for building RESTful services!
+I highly recommend this course to anyone interested in backend development with .NET, it provides a solid foundation for building REST API services!

 So, here we go!

+#### Starting Project Structure

 - Movies.Api - Contains the API Controllers
 - Movies.Application - Contains the Business Logic